Generalizable Autonomous Driving System across Diverse Adverse Weather Conditions: Methodology

+To formulate the definition clearly, we denote each input image as $F$, the LSaGS's predicted masks as $X$ and the corresponding ground truth as $Y$.
+Furthermore, we term each pixel's prediction within $X$ as $x$, and denote the distribution of $X$ and $Y$ as $P_X$ and $P_Y$, respectively.

-We denote the distrituion of predicted masks $X$ and the ground truth $Y$ as $P_X$ and $P_Y$, respectively.
-We propose using Bhattacharyya distance (BD) as the image-level regularizer to quantify the distribution similarity between $X$ and $Y$.
-The definition of the BD regularizer over pixel $x$ is given by:
+On the one hand, we propose to use Bhattacharyya distance (BD) as the image-level regularizer to quantify the distribution similarity between $P_X$ and $P_Y$.
+The definition of the BD regularizer over input image $X$ is given by:

-On the other hand, we propose using InfoNCE as an inter-class contrastive regularizer that can pull pixles of same class closer while push pixles of different classes apart.
+On the other hand, we propose to use InfoNCE as an inter-class contrastive regularizer that can pull pixles of same class closer while push pixles of different classes apart.
 The InfoNCE regularizer is expressed as: